ab1nadi/personal_website/README.md

 * Clone the project
 * In the command prompt:
    $ cd directory/project/is/in
-* Install the node packages:
    $ npm install
-* Run the development server:
+* To run the development server:
   $ npm start